1234554321-00/Rebuttal-Reviewer-hdfa/README.md

 # Rebuttal-Reviewer-hdfa
 8323_Bidirectional Reverse Contrastive Distillation for Progressive Multi-Level Graph Anomaly Detection

-We are deeply grateful for the positive assessment (Soundness: 4, Presentation: 4) and constructive feedback.
+We are deeply grateful for the positive assessment and constructive feedback.
 We address each concern with concrete evidence.

 ---